The Care Act 2014 came into effect on 1st April 2015.

 This details requirements for inclusion in care and support plans (assessed adult) / support plan (carer).

-This defines the Personal Budget as statement and set out financial information to be included in statement.
+This defines the Personal Budget as statement and sets out financial information to be included in statement.

 Review of Care and Support / Support Plan:

-This requires the local authority to keep plans under review generally, and to carry out assessment where the satisfied person’s circumstances have changed.
-The adult can also make reasonable request to have review.
+This requires the local authority to keep plans under review generally, and to carry out assessment where satisfied the person’s circumstances have changed.
+The adult can also make reasonable request to have a review.